lukechampine/mkvsynth/delbrot/README.md

 This is the current implementation of delbrot, the MkvSynth script interpreter.

 ## features ##
 At present, delbrot is essentially a glorified calculator.
 It only has support for doubles and strings.
 But already it showcases a level of sophistication greater than any previous implementation.
-Expressions are evaluated recursively, functions can be composed, and optional parameters are supported:
+Expressions are evaluated recursively, method calls can be chained, and optional parameters are supported:

 ```perl
 # Project Euler problem 1